Economy and Jobs

 I sent two letters to Speaker of the House John Boehner urging him to allow the House to consider an extension of emergency federal unemployment insurance.

-Rep. Eric Swalwell announcing the Main Street Revival Act in Hayward.
+Rep. Eric Swalwell announcing the Main Street Revival Act in March 2013 in Hayward.

 More on Economy and Jobs